 In preparation for your first video recording, meet with an assigned partner and record a 10 minute counseling session using non-verbal minimal encouragers, verbal minimal encouragers, open questions, and reflections of content.
-The Counseling Lab in Tribble Hall must be used to record this session.
+You may use Zoom or the Counseling Lab in Tribble Hall to record this session.
 Create and submit a transcript of your ten minute session, writing word-for-word the counselor responses and summarizing the client's comments.
 Remember to label and evaluate each of your skills using the transcript template (see below; CACREP 2024 Standards: 3.E.8-9).